thebestgoodguy/vibecommit-hero/README.md

 ## Installation

-1. Go to your Discourse Admin Panel → Appearance → Themes
+1. Go to your Discourse Admin Panel → Appearance → Themes -> Components Tab
 2. Click "Install" → "From a Git repository"
 3. Enter the repository URL
-4. Install and assign to your site
+4. Install

 ## Configuration